magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43731-search-synonyms-dont-work-when-value-added-in-minimum-terms-to-match.md

 ## Issue

-Search Synonyms don't work when value is added in "Minimum Terms to Match".
+Search Synonyms stop working when a value is added in "Minimum Terms to Match".

 <ins>Steps to reproduce</ins>: